ArisLooi/Currency-Converter-App/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## Acknowledgments
+- This project uses the Currency API for fetching exchange rates.
-Thanks to all the developers who have contributed to open-source projects and made learning to code accessible to everyone.
+- Thanks to all the developers who have contributed to open-source projects and made learning to code accessible to everyone.

 Happy coding! 😊